3and4/Leither/doc/MiMei-en.md

 Hmclear Hdel Hlen Hget Hmget Hmset Hgetall Hkeys Hscan Hrevscan HincrBy
 + List
 Lpush Lpop Rpush Rpop Lrange Lclear Lmclear Lindex Llen Lset
++ Set
+Sadd Scard Sclear Sdiff Sinter Smclear Smembers Srem Sunion Scan
++ Odered Set
+Zadd Zcard Zcount Zrem Zscore Zrank Zrange Zrangebyscore Zremrangebyscore Zrevrange Zrevrangebyscore Zmclear Zclear ZincrBy
+### VII.
+Application System
+#### 7.1 History of Application
+There a four types of application model:
+**Local Application**
+The earliest form of application.
+Both data and application are on the same machine.
+Data is shared through file.
+**P2P Application**
+In local network, application is responsible for communication with other terminals.
+Applications on each node equally takes care of business of itself.
+When there are too many nodes, one node will be selected for public services.
+This is the early model of server.
+**Client/Server Mode**
+The development of large network and internet gave birth to dedicated server.
+In the beginning server usually processed core business logic only, most of the specific tasks were handled by terminal machines.